cymen/react-daypicker/README.md

 ![DayPicker](react-daypicker.gif)

-## v3.0.0 is a breaking change
+## Version 3 is a breaking change

-With v3.0.0, all external dependencies are removed except react (as a peer).
+With version 3.0.0, all external dependencies are removed except react (as a peer).
 That means for you as a consumer that the `active` prop which was a `moment` date is **now expected to be a vanilla JavaScript date**.
 However, for date equality reasons, `active` is expected to be a day so you must pass in a `Date` instance with no more accuracy beyond date set.